sngeth/sngeth.github.io/_posts/2024-04-11-welcoming-dumb-ideas.md

 **Building organizational consensus:**

 ***Build the why:***
 Listing benefits that people already know isn’t going to necessarily help in my experience.
 Non technical people prefer ROI/Cost savings, data helps a lot.
+Listening and solving their major pain points from their point of view helps.

 ***Involve your team early:***
 I think a more effective approach is talking to your co-workers one by one, and listening to their ideas.
+You can then achieve better overall buy in now that everyone is on board.
 If you can then sell why your new idea or approach is saving them from a pain point, you are going to better be able to get consensus.
 Include team members in decision-making from the start, seeking their input and concerns.
 This fosters ownership and commitment to the change.

 ***Provide Education and Training for Ease of adoptability:***

 Offer training on testing importance, methodologies, and best practices.
 Empowering team members with knowledge helps them embrace the change confidently.
 To introduce a new process or idea, it must be low barrier or small investment for users to adopt.
 If it’s something completely ridiculous and creates more work it’s obviously a no.

 Having an “escape hatch” or a backup plan can provide reassurance and mitigate the fear of failure when implementing changes in a company.
 It allows for a safety net in case the change doesn’t yield the expected results or faces unforeseen challenges.
-This backup plan can include alternative strategies, contingency measures, or even a way to revert to previous processes if necessary
+This backup plan can include alternative strategies, contingency measures, or even a way to revert to previous processes if necessary.

-Sometimes dumb ideas, can have benefits that you never thought, tying back into the idea that a company culture that embraces psychological safety will have a lot more potential for innovation.
+Sometimes dumb ideas, can have benefits that you never thought, tying back into the idea that a company culture that embraces psychological safety will have a lot more potential for innovation versus ideas simply mandated from an ivory tower.

 If all else fails just become the CEO of your own company 😂